euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Vaults must expose an external `checkVaultStatus` function.
 The vault should evaluate application-specific logic to determine whether or not the vault is in an acceptable state.
 If so, it should return a special magic success value (the function selector for the `checkVaultStatus` method), otherwise throw an exception.

 Although the vaults themselves implement `checkVaultStatus`, there is no need for them to invoke this function directly.
-It will be called by the CVC when necessary.
-Instead, after performing any operation that could affect the vault's status, a vault should invoke `requireVaultStatusCheck` on the CVC to schedule a future callback.
+It will be called by the EVC when necessary.
+Instead, after performing any operation that could affect the vault's status, a vault should invoke `requireVaultStatusCheck` on the EVC to schedule a future callback.

-Upon receiving a `requireVaultStatusCheck` call, the CVC will determine whether the current execution context is in a batch and if so, it will defer checking the status for this vault until the end of the execution context.
+Upon receiving a `requireVaultStatusCheck` call, the EVC will determine whether the current execution context is in a batch and if so, it will defer checking the status for this vault until the end of the execution context.
 Otherwise, the vault status check will be performed immediately.

 In order to evaluate the vault status, `checkVaultStatus` may need access to a snapshot of the initial vault state.
 If so, the recommended pattern as implemented in the reference vaults is as follows: